 Address: 525 Henley St, Knoxville, TN 37902

-One of the more noteworthy sights at World’s Fair Park is the Sunsphere, which was also built for the 1982 World’s Fair.
+One of the more noteworthy sights at World’s Fair Park is the Sunsphere, also built for the 1982 World’s Fair.
 The 4th floor of the Sunsphere is known as the Observation Deck, where guests can witness a jaw-dropping view of the Tennessee River, downtown Knoxville, the University of Tennessee, and the Smoky Mountains.
 World’s Fair Park is home to many local events, food truck festivals, concerts, and much more.

 The East Tennessee Veteran’s Memorial is located at World’s Fair Park.
-It features the names of over 6,200 veterans from East Tennessee counties who made the ultimate sacrifice whilst serving in the U.S. military since World War I.
+It features the names of over 6,200 veterans from East Tennessee counties who made the ultimate sacrifice while serving in the U.S. military since World War I.

 9. Blount Mansion